GoogleCloudPlatform/cloud-foundation-fabric/fast/extras/0-cicd-github/README.md

 # FAST GitHub repository management

-This small extra stage allows creation and management of GitHub repositories used to host FAST stage code, including initial population of files and rewriting of module sources.
+This small extra stage allows creating and populating GitHub repositories used to host FAST stage code, including rewriting of module sources and secrets used for private modules repository access.

-This stage is designed for quick repository creation in a GitHub organization, and is not suited for medium or long-term repository management especially if you enable initial population of files.
+It is designed for use in a GitHub organization, and is only meant as a one-shot solution with perishable state especially when used for initial population, as you don't want Terraform to keep overwriting your changes with initial versions of files.

-## Initial population caveats

-Initial file population of repositories is controlled via the `populate_from` attribute, and needs a bit of care:

-- never run this stage with the same variables used for population once the repository starts being used, as **Terraform will manage file state and revert any changes at each apply**, which is probably not what you want.
-- initial population of the modules repository is discouraged, as the number of resulting files Terraform needs to manage is very close to the GitHub hourly limit for their API, it's much easier to populate modules via regular git commands
+Initial population is only meant to be used with actual stage, while populating the modules repository should be done by hand to avoid hitting the GitHub hourly limit for their API.

-The scenario for which this stage has been designed is one-shot creation and/or population of stage repositories, running it multiple times with different variables and Terraform states if incremental creation is needed for subsequent FAST stages (e.g. GKE, data platform, etc.).

 Once initial population is done, you need to manually push to the repository